Kaiser-Yang/vimwiki/blog/2025/words.md

 a shape which winds round and round in larger and larger circles.

 The staircase spiraled up to the top of the tower.

+## spur

+To spur someone means to encourage them to do something.

+The coach's speech spurred the team into playing the bast game of their lives.

 # t/T